How can I best support my LGBTQIA+ child?

 • Ask their school administrators about acceptance in the school community or any policies that may prevent your child from being able to express their identity.

 • Educate them about potential biases and prejudice.
 There is a fine line between instilling fear in children and giving them information to protect themselves.
-Especially if you, as their parent, know that the situation they are about to walk into is not going to be accepting, or even safe, for them.
-Share with your child that there are people in the world that don’t think it's okay to express yourself in this way, that they might call them weird or different, but they don’t have to listen to those people.
-Unless there are individuals who pose risks to your child’s physical safety, let your child express themselves and process what it was like after.
+Share with your child that there are people in the world that don’t think it's okay to express yourself in this way.
+People might call them weird or different, but they don’t have to listen to them.
+Unless you’re around individuals who pose risks to your child’s physical safety, let your child express themselves and process what it was like after.

-If your child is struggling with parts of their identity, or even if you are struggling with how to support/understand them, a LGBTQIA+-affirming play therapist is a great place to start!
-Here at Bud to Bloom, we use child-centered play therapy to create a positive, nonjudgemental setting for your child to explore their identity and experiences.
-We also offer parent support to give you targeted one-on-one coaching to strengthen your understanding of and relationship with your child.
+Here at Bud to Bloom Play Therapy, we use child-centered play therapy to create a nonjudgmental setting for your child to explore their identity and experiences.
+We also offer parent coaching to strengthen your relationship with and understanding of your child.

 Are you ready to start your therapy journey?